vrandall66/front-end-submissions-public/1804/mod-4/palette-picker/KURTMILLER.md

 - https://dribbble.com/shots/4667460-S-M-O-O-T-H

-Used this button styling for my main color randomizer button.
+Used this button styling for my main color randomizer button that generates random colors for user.

 #### Please feel free to ask any other questions or make any other statements below!